 Approval in the working group

 It is the responsibility of the TG to ensure that the draft is ready for balloting, i.e. that it is complete (e.g. no place holders or notes for future action, editing, or clarifications) and of sufficient quality.
 TGs are encouraged to perform an internal review / comment resolution cycle before bringing a draft to the working group for ballot.
-Failure to prepare adequately will result in a large number of comments, and could result in a failed ballot.
+Failure to prepare adequately will result in a large number of comments and could result in a failed ballot.
 It also antagonizes working group voters.
 The progress of a draft may be accelerated by taking a more cautious route to the initial ballot, resulting in a shorter overall period of comment resolution.

 Before a draft is submitted to 802.15 WG letter ballot, it shall meet all the following requirements: